Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/unsupervised-ML/The-Practitioners-Guide-to-Kinamatics-Classification-using-Supervised-ML.md

 ---

 ## 1. Spatial Normalization and Invariance
-**The Objective:** Transform raw $x,y$ coordinate data into a participant-centric coordinate system.
+**The Objective:** Transform raw x,y coordinate data into a participant-centric and scale-independent representation.
 **The Rationale:** Raw coordinates provided by computer vision models are "view-dependent," meaning they are influenced by the camera’s distance, angle, and field of view.
-To ensure the model learns *kinematic patterns* rather than *spatial positioning*, we perform two transforms:
+To ensure the model learns kinematic patterns rather than spatial positioning, we apply three layers of normalization:

-* **Translation:** Centering a "root" joint (typically the mid-hip) at the origin $(0,0)$.
-This focuses the model on relative limb movement.
+* **Translation:** Centering a "root" joint (typically the mid-hip) at the origin (0,0).
+This eliminates "global position" bias, focusing the model exclusively on relative limb movement.
-* **Scaling:** Dividing coordinates by a reference length (e.g., torso height) to ensure that the physical size of a participant does not bias the model.
+* **Scaling:** Dividing coordinates by a reference skeletal length (e.g., torso height).
+This ensures that the physical stature of a participant—or their distance from the lens—does not introduce artificial variance into the dataset.
+* **Angular Transformation:** Deriving joint angles (e.g., knee flexion, elbow extension) from coordinate triplets.
+Because angles are properties of the vectors between joints, they are inherently invariant to both translation and scaling.
+This provides the model with "pose-primitive" features that remain constant across different camera setups and body types.
 ---

 ## 2. Temporal Feature Engineering